eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 #### Attaching a TransferEvent.Listener

-To receive events from the `EudiWalletSDK`, you must attach a `TransferEvent.Listener` to it:
+To receive events from the `EudiWallet`, you must attach a `TransferEvent.Listener` to it:

-The following example demonstrates how to implement a `TransferEvent.Listener` and attach it to the `EudiWalletSDK` object.
+The following example demonstrates how to implement a `TransferEvent.Listener` and attach it to the `EudiWallet` object.

 ```kotlin